Little T American Bakery

 SE Division in the Portland Bakery Conversation

 Portland's reputation for serious bread is not accidental.
 The city developed a strong independent food culture earlier than most American mid-sized cities, and bakeries were part of that foundation.
 Ken's Artisan Bakery on NW 21st has long anchored the premium end of the conversation, with a focus on naturally leavened loaves and a counter program that extends to pastry.
 Standard Baking represents the same tier of seriousness.
-Little T on SE Division sits in that peer set, distinguished by its east-side address and the OAD recognition that places it in a North America-wide comparative frame rather than just a local one.
+Little T on SE Division sits in that comparable set, distinguished by its east-side address and the OAD recognition that places it in a North America-wide comparative frame rather than just a local one.

 That geographic framing is worth holding onto.
 OAD's Cheap Eats list spans the continent, which means a ranking of #329 in 2024 and #349 in 2025 reflects placement against bakeries, taco counters, ramen shops, and sandwich spots across the United States and Canada.
 The fact that a neighborhood bakery in Portland holds that position across three consecutive years says something about consistency, which is the metric that matters most in the bread category.
 A single brilliant loaf is not difficult; producing at that level daily, within a six-hour service window, is the actual challenge.